Encapsule/holistic/README.md

 Other topic branches are used for testing updates prior to general release.

-Be very aware the disconnect between git versioning and yarn (we don't automate that).
+Please be aware of the disconnect between the state of your project's `node_modules` directory which is managed by `yarn` and the state of critical `package.json` and `yarn.lock` files that is managed by `git`.

 Always `yarn install` whenever you pull updates from GitHub.
 And, whenever switching topic branches.
+This is currently the only way to ensure that you have the expected/correct package dependencies installed.

 ## ![](ASSETS/encapsule-holistic-32x32.png)&nbsp;Documentation